DevOps UAT / Security Scanner /

 5. Repeat for every single file

-My brain was melting from the mindless repetition.
-I wanted to turn my brain off during this stupid validation process, not engage in some complex mental gymnastics every time I needed to check if my Terraform file would accidentally make an S3 bucket public.
+The mental overhead was unnecessary.
+I wanted to streamline this validation process, not engage in complex decision-making every time I needed to check if my Terraform file would accidentally make an S3 bucket public.

-That's when I thought: "What if I could just run one command and let the computer figure out what tools to use?"
+That's when I thought: "What if I could just run one command and let the system figure out what tools to use?"

 The concept was simple: One command structure for everything.